 The course will focus on a selected area of Finance.
 Areas of study may include current issues/events or may be determined at the discretion of the instructor.
 Prerequisite: Permission of Instructor

 FIN 4901 (formerly FIN 495) Directed Studies

 Individual specialty studies under faculty guidance.
-Prerequisites: Permission of Instructor and Department Chair
+Prerequisites: Permission of Instructor and Department Chair science, and survey various jobs and their responsibilities.

 FRS (FORENSIC SCIENCE) COURSES